-- We To ensure the health and safety of all pupils, staff, volunteers and students in relation to moving and handling, as far as is reasonably practicable. - We To enable all staff to comply with their legal duties of care, with relation to moving and handling. - We To enable staff to work safely and competently when working with children with complex physical needs. - More that systems of work and the working environment are as safe as possible. - To remove where possible and reduce the risk of injury incurred through moving and handling. - All children with complex physical needs will have a moving and handling risk assessment to be regularly reviewed and available for all staff, professionals and family.
+Moving and Handling, as far as is reasonably practicable.

+₩ To enable all staff to comply with their legal duties of care, with relation to Moving and Handling.

+₩ To enable staff to work safely and competently when working with children with complex physical needs.

+To ensure that systems of work and the working environment are as safe as possible.

+To remove where possible and reduce the risk of injury incurred through Moving and Handling.

+All children with complex physical needs will have a Moving and Handling risk assessment to be regularly reviewed and available for all staff, professionals and family.